One-Pot Chicken Mushroom Orzo (Easy Chicken Orzo Skillet)

 Directions

-• Wash out and wipe the skillet.
-Add the olive oil and cook the chicken for about 5-7 minutes, stirring few times, until no longer pink.
+In the same pan, add the olive oil and the chicken pieces.
+Cook over medium heat for about 5–7 minutes, stirring occasionally, until the chicken is no longer pink and lightly golden in spots.

 Hi - I'm Ben, a blogger, recipe developer, and food photographer.
 I'm glad you're here!
 I hope you will enjoy hundreds of delicious recipes and a pinch of havoc in the kitchen.